UR® Codes: Revolutionizing Biometric Identity Verification with Security and Privacy at the Forefront

 At the Biometrics Summit, I hope attendees walk away with an appreciation for the mission we’re undertaking at FaceTec, which is to move beyond the traditional methods of identity verification that rely on a human to look at a photo and judge someone’s identity.
 While there are already biometric solutions within the government, the world outside of government is vast, and many individuals interact with government systems.
 Whether we realize it or not, government agencies are still susceptible to fraud, just like everyone else, because humans aren’t perfect at making these identity judgments.

-Our goal at FaceTec is to solve this problem equitably, ensuring that digital identity verification is not just for the privileged who carry the latest smartphones, but also those who may have nothing.
-We’ve built our solution with privacy and security at its core, using an approach to ensure there’s no vendor lock-in perpetual license, and making it essentially free to use.
+Our goal at FaceTec is to solve this problem equitably, ensuring that digital identity verification is not just for the privileged who carry the latest smartphones but also for those who may have nothing.
+We’ve built our solution with privacy and security at its core, using an approach to ensure there’s no vendor lock-in, a perpetual license, and making it essentially free to use.
 Everyone deserves the dignity of secure, reliable identification, whether accessing services in person or online.